sudhan247/Public-APIs-List-Crawler/README.md

     Number of entries:524
 d.
 What is not done from “Points to achieve”.
 If not achieved write the possible reasons and current workarounds.

+     All features in Points to achieve are achieved in my code.

 e.
 What would you improve if given more days